Mother Angelica

-Mother Mary Angelica of the Annunciation (born Rita Antoinette Rizzo; April 20, 1923 – March 27, 2016), commonly referred to as Mother Angelica, was an American Catholic nun of the Poor Clares of Perpetual Adoration.
+Mary Angelica of the Annunciation (born Rita Antoinette Rizzo; April 20, 1923 – March 27, 2016), commonly referred to as "Mother Angelica", was an American Catholic nun of the Poor Clares of Perpetual Adoration.

-She was known for founding the Eternal Word Television Network (EWTN), an international Catholic cable television network.
-She hosted the program Mother Angelica Live.
-She also established WEWN, a radio network used by members of the Catholic Church to disseminate their religious teachings.
+Mother Angelica was known for founding the Eternal Word Television Network (EWTN), an international Catholic cable television network, on which she hosted the program Mother Angelica Live.
+She also established WEWN, a radio network used by members of the Catholic Church to disseminate its religious teachings.

-In 1981, Angelica began broadcasting religious programming from a converted garage in Birmingham, Alabama.
+In 1981, Mother Angelica began broadcasting religious programming from a converted garage in Birmingham, Alabama.
 Over the following two decades, she expanded the operation into a global media network that included television, radio, internet platforms, and print publications.
 She continued to host shows on EWTN until 2001, when she had a stroke.
-She remained in the cloistered monastery in Hanceville, Alabama, until her death in 2016.
+She remained in the cloistered monastery in Hanceville, Alabama, until she died in 2016.

 Early life

-Mother Angelica was born Rita Antoinette Rizzo on April 20, 1923, in Canton, Ohio.
-She was born in southeast Canton, an area referred to at the time as the red-light district or "the slums".
-This neighborhood was inhabited by both Black residents and a large number of Italian immigrants employed in the Canton Mills.
-Italian immigrants in the area experienced challenges related to social mobility, including high rates of illiteracy and extortion by the Black Hand.
-The neighborhood was also associated with sex work, corruption, and mob-related violence.
+Rita Antoinette Rizzo was born on April 20, 1923, in Canton, Ohio.
+Canton's southeast area, where her family lived, was then known as the city's red-light district.
+This neighborhood was inhabited by both Black residents and a large number of Italian immigrants employed in the Canton mills.
+Italian immigrants in the area experienced challenges related to social mobility, including high rates of illiteracy, and extortion by the Black Hand.
+The neighborhood was also associated with corruption and mob-related violence.
 Catholic priests at St. Anthony's Church sought to improve the lives of the local population.

-Rizzo was of Italian-American descent and the only child of John Rizzo, a tailor, and Mae Helen Rizzo (née Gianfrancesco).
+Rita was of Italian-American descent and the only child of John Rizzo, a tailor, and Mae Helen Rizzo (née Gianfrancesco).
 She was born at 1029 Liberty Street, the residence of her maternal grandparents, Mary and Anthony Gianfresco.
-Mae married John at the age of 22, against the advice of her parents, who disapproved of him.

-According to later accounts, John Rizzo expressed anger upon learning that Mae was pregnant.
-Rita was baptized at five months old; her mother brought her to the side altar of Our Lady of Sorrows and handed her over in a symbolic gesture.
-The family initially lived in a rented house described as infested with cockroaches.
+Anthony had emigrated from Naples, Italy, first settling in Colorado before moving to Ohio and marrying Mary Votolato.
+Anthony assisted new Italian immigrants with clothing and employment, while Mary provided food to them.
+Their daughter Mae married John at the age of 22, against the advice of her parents, who disapproved of him.
+According to later accounts, John had expressed anger on learning that Mae was pregnant.
+When Rita was baptized at five months of age, her mother brought her to the side altar of Our Lady of Sorrows and handed her over in a symbolic gesture.
+The family of John and Mae initially lived in a rented house described as infested with cockroaches.